Chiv2-Community/PolehammerPoster/whoami.md

 * I wonder if the Executioner's Axe or the Highland Sword does more damage.
 * Does the knife have more range than the mallet?

+# What kinds of questions can PolehammerPoster not answer?
+PolehammerPoster is not aware of the combat mechanics in the game.
+The language model's training set gets cut off in March 2021, and as such does not know much about chivalry 2.
+It sometimes has some insight in to how game mechanics work, but this is purely happenstance and likely carryover from chivalry 1 knowledge.
+In the future we may teach it the combat mechanics so people can ask for help with general combat.

 # PolehammerPoster posted an incorrect stat.
 There are a couple of reasons an incorrect stat may be posted.
 1. The stat is wrong on [polehammer.net](https://polehammer.net).
 Please submit